cascadiajs/cascadiajs/app/markdown/2025/buy-tickets.md

 <div class="highlight warning">Note: Regular Bird is your LAST CHANCE to guarantee you get a hoodie in your size.
 All orders after August 1st are best effort.</div>

+## No Frills Tickets

+Does not come with any swag, meals or drink tickets (no frills!), but you'll have access to all the talks, the party and the activity track.

 ## Indie Dev Discount

 You can qualify for a $200-off Indie Dev discount if you meet one of the following requirements: